2,5-dioxovalerate dehydrogenase

-The 3 substrates of this enzyme are 2,5-dioxopentanoate, NADP^{+}, and H_{2}O, whereas its 3 products are 2-oxoglutarate, NADPH, and H^{+}.
+The three substrates of this enzyme are 2,5-dioxovalerate (2,5-dioxopentanoic acid), oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}), and water.
+Its products are α-ketoglutaric acid, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 2,5-dioxopentanoate:NADP+ 5-oxidoreductase.
 Other names in common use include 2-oxoglutarate semialdehyde dehydrogenase, and alpha-ketoglutaric semialdehyde dehydrogenase.
 This enzyme participates in ascorbate and aldarate metabolism.